 How much should I weigh for my height?
 This is a popular question as body weight has enormous health implications.
-Below is an ideal weight calculator that can help answer this question.
-Simply enter your gender and height and press “Calculate”.
+Below is an ideal weight calculator for interests sake.
+Simply enter a gender and height and press “Calculate”.
 After the ideal weight calculator is an explanation on how it works.

-Please note that if you are particularly tall or short, then only the last result (BBMI) will be relevant for you.
-Other limitations for people of all heights include, no regard for ethnicity, age, nor fat-muscle ratio.
+Please note that for particularly tall or short people, then only the last result (BBMI) will be relevant.
+Other limitations for people of all heights include: No regard for ethnicity, age, nor fat-muscle ratio.
 Really, this ideal weight calculator is just for interests sake and not for individuals for health purposes.

 Please also note that this calculator is for adults.
 For children, see these growth charts.

 The methods for the above results fall into three categories.
 These are described below.

 Ideal body weight formulas have been developed for a variety of purposes.
 These range from determining drug dosages to insurance premiums to healthiness of one’s body weight.
 Below are some examples of formulas that have been developed over the years.
 Note how weight increases linearly with height.
 This is an incorrect assumption as people get wider as they get taller.
 The error will be small for near average height people, though significant for short and tall people.

 Men: Men: 48.0 kg + 2.7 kg per inch over 5 feet

 Women: 45.5 kg + 2.2 kg per inch over 5 feet